Sallu110/Breast-Cancer-prediction-project/README.md

 ## Steps of project
 1. Dataset
 2. Dependencies
-3. Implementation
-4. Loading the Dataset
-5. Data Preprocessing
+3. Data Preprocessing
+4. Model training
-6. Feature selection
+5. Feature selection
-7. Model Evaluation
+6. Model Evaluation
-8. Conclusion
+7. Conclusion

 ### dataset
 The dataset used in this project is the Breast Cancer Wisconsin (Diagnostic) dataset, which can be loaded directly from the sklearn.datasets module.